The Belgica & Beyond

 The Belgica in the Arctic

-Translated passages and screenshotted images from Philippe, the Duc D’Orléans’ account of his 1905 expedition in the Belgica.
+Below is a compilation of translated passages and screenshotted images from Philippe, the Duc d’Orléans’ account of his 1905 expedition in the Belgica.
 He hired Adrien de Gerlache as his captain and they sailed around the coast of Greenland through summer pack ice.
 Though the Duke and his family had long been exiled from France for being pretenders to the throne (and, in Philippe’s case, for attempting to skirt exile), he claimed various islands and parts of Greenland for France, raising the tricolor flag in a handful of places.
 Louis Michotte, who traveled with the Belgica in the Antarctic, was also on board as a storekeeper (and, according to some accounts, as Adrien de Gerlache’s steward).

 Read the full text, in French, here.